jina-ai/jina/docs/fundamentals/jcloud/basic.md

 jc login
 ```

 You can use a Google/GitHub account to register and login.
-Without logging in, you can't do anything.
+For all the next steps, logging in is mandatory.

 ## Deploy